graylan0/ModeZion/README.md

 # Mode Zion
-### A graphics user interface demoing the latest LLM and image model AI technology .
-Includes llama2 and Stable Diffusion
+### A graphical AI technology using llama2, Stable Diffusion, and BarkAI (Voice generation)

 Development branch includes BarkAI Text to speech.
 The User inputs a prompt and ai replies with 3 models.
 First the image model will generate an image, then the language model generates a text reply, then Bark TTS reads the message aloud.